Luiza que está no Canadá

-Luiza que está no Canadá ("Luiza, who is in Canadá") is a Brazilian Internet meme that arose from a television advertisement for a residential building in Paraíba, the Boulevard Saint Germain, aired in January 2012.
-In the ad, Geraldo Rabello invites the family to talk about the development, "minus Luiza, who is in Canada".
+Luiza que está no Canadá ("Luiza, who is in Canada") is a Brazilian Internet meme that arose from a television advertisement for a residential building in João Pessoa, Paraíba, the Boulevard Saint Germain, aired in January 2012.
+In the ad, Geraldo Rabello invites the family to talk about the development, "except Luiza, who is in Canada".
 The phrase soon became popular on Twitter and Facebook, quickly becoming one of the most talked about topics on the social networks.
 The phrase was quoted by celebrities and companies, and inspired the creation of a game.

-Luiza returned to Brazil on January 17, commenting that she was anxious and nervous.
-She later recorded a new commercial to replace the previous one.
-After this, an official government network published a joke quoting the meme, causing controversy.
-Years later, Luiza commented that she preferred to remain anonymous, although success had helped her father.
-Soon after the case, she accepted jobs involving the origin of the meme and went on to study dentistry.
+Luiza returned to Brazil on January 17, expressing her anxiety and nerves.
+Subsequently, she filmed a new commercial to replace the previous one.
+Following this, an official government network sparked controversy by quoting the meme in a joke.
+Years later, Luiza expressed a preference for anonymity, despite her success benefiting her father.
+Shortly after the incident, she took on roles related to the meme's origin and pursued studies in dentistry.

-"Luiza who is in Canada" was considered the first meme of 2012 and entered several lists of best memes in Brazil.
+"Luiza, who is in Canada" was considered the first meme of 2012 and entered several lists of best memes in Brazil.

 Origin

 As of January 11, 2012, a thirty-second television ad, about the luxury real estate development Boulevard Saint Germain, by Construtora Água Azul, of the Conserpa Group, began airing in Paraíba.
-In the advertisement, edited by publicist Alberto Arcela, Geraldo Rabello invites his wife and two children to comment on the condominium, and says, "That's why I made a point of gathering my family, minus Luiza, who is in Canada, to recommend this development."
-At the time, Luiza Rabello was 17 years old and on exchange in Canada.
+In the advertisement, edited by publicist Alberto Arcela, Geraldo Rabello invites his wife and two children to comment on the condominium, and says, "That's why I made a point of gathering my family, except Luiza, who is in Canada, to recommend this development."
+At the time, Luiza Rabello was a 17 years old exchange student in Canada.
 In the video, she is represented in photos on the picture frames.
 According to Geraldo, since the Rabello family was well known in Paraíba, viewers would notice the absence of the teenager, causing the producers of the commercial to add such statement.